-In the early 1840's there was a newspaper report of a form of Gaelic football played in South Australia and it is acknowledged that similar games were played on the goldfields of Victoria in the 1850's.
-There is a lack of documentation of many challenge games of Gaelic football and hurling which were played between the Irish of Melbourne and Sydney in the 1920's and 1930's
+In the early 1840s, a newspaper reported a form of Gaelic football played in South Australia, while similar games were played on the goldfields of Victoria in the 1850s.
+There is a lack of documentation of many challenge games of Gaelic football and hurling, which were played between the Irish of Melbourne and Sydney in the 1920s and 1930s.

-The first Interstate Football and Hurling Championship was played between NSW, Victoria and South Australia in 1971 in Melbourne.
-This has now developed into an annual competition, held every October in one of the affiliated State capitals.
-The Australasian Games are played over three or four days across all codes; Senior Men’s Football, Minor Football (under 18), Women’s Football, Hurling and Camogie, involving up to 600 players.
-The tournament concludes with a Gala Presentation Dinner at which the Australasian All Stars are named in each of the five codes.
+The first Interstate Championship in football and hurling was played between NSW, Victoria and South Australia in 1971 in Melbourne.
+This has grown to the Australasian Championships being held every October in one of the affiliated state capitals.
+Games are now played over three or four days in minor, senior, intermediate and women’s football as well as hurling and camogie.
+Up to 500 players and mentors take part with the culmination being the presentation of All-Stars in each of the four codes.

 In 2015, Australasia entered a women’s team into the World Games in Dubai and came very close to winning, only losing to the Middle East at the death.
 2016 saw the World Games take place at UCD, Dublin where four teams from Australasia took part in men's and women's football, hurling and camogie.
 We won the camogie competition, and, unfortunately, were losing finalists in women's football and hurling.
 The men's footballers took home the shield trophy.